kevina-code/LogIntoExperienceAsUser/README.md

 # LogIntoExperienceAsUser
-This is a workaround to provide proxy login access to customer portals for non-system admins while in Lightning Experience.
+This is a workaround to provide proxy login access to customer portals for non-system admins in production while in Lightning Experience.

 It dynamically constructs the proxy login URL for a particular customer portal.